trek-view/gopro2frames/README.md

 python -m unittest discover tests -p '*_tests.py'
 ```

 ### Camera support

-This video only accepts mp4 videos shot on a GoPro cameras.
+This scripte only accepts videos:

+* Must be shot on GoPro camera
+* Must have telemetry (GPS enabled when shooting)

 It supports both 360 and non-360 videos.
 In the case of 360 videos, these must be processed by GoPro Software to final mp4 versions.